-1. Removing the nut holding the fuels filter assembly if equipped.
+1. Remove the nut holding the fuel filter assembly if equipped.

-- 2. Unscrew the filter cup, catching any spilled fuel in a rag. - Remove the filter element, and wash it in solvent.
+- 2. Unscrew the filter cup, catching any spilled fuel in a rag. - 3.
+Remove the filter element, and wash it in solvent.
 Allow it to dry.
 Inspect the filter element and O-ring of the filter cup to make sure they are in good conditions.
 Change them if necessary.
-If any water is found in the fuel, check and clean the portable fuel tank.
+If any water is found in the fuel, check and clean the portable fuel tanks should be checked and cleaned.

-4. Reinstall the filter element in the cup.
+- 1. Filter cup 2.O-ring 3.
+Filter element 4.
+Filter housing 5.
+Filter seat - 4.
+Reinstall the filter element in the cup.
 Make sure the O-ring is in position in the cup.
-Firmly screw the cup onto the filter housing.

-5. Attach the filter assembly to the bracket so that the fuel hoses are attached to the filter assembly.
+Firmly screw the cup onto the filter housing. - 5.
+Attach the filter assembly to the bracket so that the fuel hoses are attached to the filter assembly.
 Run the engine and check the filter and lines for leaks.